Higher Education Opportunity Program (HEOP)

 RIT provides financial support to eligible HEOP students who demonstrate need by filing a FAFSA and TAP application on an annual basis.
 HEOP students have an assigned financial aid expert in the Office of Financial Aid and Scholarships as well as an HEOP counselor who can assist in budgeting college expenses, making good financial choices, and help in the development of financial literacy.
 HEOP students are provided with robust financial aid packages from many of the financial aid sources listed below:

 It should be noted that all RIT students and/or their families are expected to contribute to the costs of attending RIT.
-HEOP students are expected to work part-time during the academic year and full-time during the summers to contribute to their college expenses.
+HEOP students are therefore expected to work to make this contribution to their college expenses.

 In order to continue to be eligible for financial aid, students must be in compliance with the Federal and State Satisfactory Academic Progress requirements.
 Questions regarding a student’s specific financial aid package, as well as financial eligibility questions, should be directed to the Office of Financial Aid and Scholarships.